uvaai/ml1/99 exam/material/content.md

 For the exam you are allowed to use a pen, pencils, eraser and ruler, which will be useful for questions where you are asked to draw a graph or some part of a data set.
-In addition, you are allowed to use a basic calculator (so not a graphical one) for any computations yyou might need to do.
-However, the any calculations you'll need to by hand will be quite simple, so in principle a calculator should not be needed for these.
+In addition, you are allowed to use a basic calculator (so not a graphical one) for any computations you might need to do.
+However, the any calculations you'll need to by hand will be small, so in principle a calculator should not be necessary for these.

 ## Additional material